Pierre Gérald: Career

-In 1961 he made his screen debut in the French television series L'inspecteur Leclerc enquête.
+In 1961, Gerald made his screen debut in the French television series L'inspecteur Leclerc enquête.
 This was followed by series such as Les dossiers de Jérôme Randax, Der kleine Doktor and La maison des autres.
 In 1980 Gérald appeared in his first film La bande du Rex.

-He continued to act well into his 90s and centennial years appearing in films and TV.
+Gerald continued to act well into his 90s and centennial years appearing in films and TV.
 He was in the Canal+ comedy series H set in a hospital in a Paris suburb as well as the TV series Highlander in 1992.
 In 2005 he appeared as the grandfather in the comedy Les poupées russes (Russian Dolls).
 At the time of his death on 24 March 2012 he was considered to be the oldest living working actor.
 His last film credit was in 2007, at the age of 101.
 This was in the romantic film Ensemble, c'est tout (Hunting and Gathering) directed by Claude Berri that starred Audrey Tautou and Guillaume Canet.